hmrc/play-fsm/README.md

         .using(Mergers.toStart)
 ```

-- render the current state if matches the pattern (type), eventually rolling the history back, otherwise apply the transition and display/redirect to the resulting state
+- render the current state if matches the pattern (type), eventually rolling the history back, otherwise apply the transition and display/redirect to the new state

 ```
     val showStart: Action[AnyContent] = actions